matdombrock/sllm/README.md

-# SLLM
+# SLLM - Command Line ChatGPT-like Assistant
-A command line interface for the GPT3 LLM (Bring your own token).
+A command line interface for the GPT3 LLM that emulates some features of ChatGPT (Bring your own token).

 In addition to providing a simple interface for talking with GPT3, this tool also offers a few extra features built on top of the GPT3 API.